 What Ismed did not see is a fight among waroks because of gemblak.
 It does not happen any more.
-Soepeno, a 56-year-old warok, told TEMPO that in the old days, a gemblak could be the cause of bloodshed.
-He remembered when he was a teenager, a gemblak who was borrowed from another warok accidently died before he was returned.
+Soepeno, a 56-year-old warok, told TEMPO that in the old days, a gemblak could be the cause of conflict.
+He remembered when he was a teenager, a gemblak who was borrowed from another warok accidently died.
+His warok was distraught.
 It meant disaster and consequently a big fight broke out.
 The victims of this fight were many.